ronanpnc/AQUATHON-APP/README.md

     pnpm dev
     ```

-// Deploy to DOCKER in ec2
+// Deploy to DOCKER in aws ec2